osm3000/osm3000.github.io/phd-work.markdown

 iCub robot, Nina (GIPSA Lab)

-Our long-term objective is to enable our humanoid iCub robot [Nina](http://www.google.com/url?q=http%3A%2F%2Fwww.gipsa-lab.grenoble-inp.fr%2Fprojet%2FNINA%2Fhome.html&sa=D&sntz=1&usg=AOvVaw2AbeaZXRmBb_5LP-zpUBHj), to have a exhibit personalized behavior suitable for the person interacting with it.
+Our long-term objective is to enable our humanoid iCub robot [Nina](http://www.google.com/url?q=http%3A%2F%2Fwww.gipsa-lab.grenoble-inp.fr%2Fprojet%2FNINA%2Fhome.html&sa=D&sntz=1&usg=AOvVaw2AbeaZXRmBb_5LP-zpUBHj) to exhibit personalized behavior suitable for the person interacting with it.
 This will enhance the user experience, and will allow for a more natural interaction with the robot.

 At the moment, we successfully used machine learning approaches in order to build models of human-robot interaction.
 However, when using these models to generate behaviors, this behavior usually represents an average over the learned behaviors (which is expected).